YuanzheSu/AwardChart/README.md

 ## Data coverage

 FFPs: Transfer partners of major banks in the US.
+(26)

-Carriers: Someone who is a redeem/earn partner of at least one of the FFP programs
+Carriers: Someone who is a redeem/earn partner of at least one of the FFP programs.
+(134)

-Destinations: US, Canada, Mexico, West Europe (Majorly Schengen), China (Mainland China, Hong Kong, Taiwan, Macao), Japan, South Korea.
+POIs: (Almost) All civil aviation airports.

 Data last update on: 01/17/2026